pietheinstrengholt/rssmonster/README.md

 TODO
 ----

-* Desktop: finish design, cleanup json, functions in phppaper.js, dynamic count by using mark as read bullseye function, enabling responsive features bootstrap
+* Desktop: finish design, functions in phppaper.js, dynamic count by using mark as read bullseye function
 * General: Complete JSON events: add feeds, update event
 * General: Clean up by creating more functions or using a proper framework
 * Android redirect to mobile, make it possible to return to desktop/normale view
 * Desktop mode: mark as read, unread
-* Desktop mode: dynamic changing count
+* Desktop mode: dynamic changing count within categories and feeds menu sections
 * Desktop mode: move js from list-view to phppaper.js
 * Desktop mode: use classes for image-star properties
 * Desktop mode: drag and dropstyle manage feeds section